|Classroom Participation (20% of course grade)||Resources|

-See, for reference, the College of Charleston Honor Code and Academic Integrity, from the Student Handbook:
+College of Charleston Honor Code and Academic Integrity, from the Student Handbook:

 Lying, cheating, attempted cheating, and plagiarism are violations of our Honor Code that, when identified, are investigated.
 Each incident will be examined to determine the degree of deception involved.